operasoftware/devopera/articles/_posts/2015-09-03-houdini-f2f-report.md

 * Float does not have any effect on children of a custom layout container (similar to flex/grid).
 * No changing paint order (like the CSS order property on flex/grid).

-I initially read the latter point (no changing paint order) to suggest that I couldn’t lay out stuff independant of source order (thinking “no” forbade an equivalent to CSS order property).
+I initially read the latter point (no changing paint order) to suggest that I couldn’t lay out stuff independent of source order (thinking “no” forbade an equivalent to CSS order property).
 That would be pretty lame; it’s hard to think of an exciting new layout that slavishly follows source order.
 But I’m a buffoon and W3C’s [Chris Lilley set me right](https://twitter.com/svgeesus/status/637287345105018880): “paint order meaning order in which overlapping items are painted; not layout position.”

 [Stuart Langridge grumbled](https://twitter.com/sil/status/637179440640999424) “hrm.
 That's scripting.
 I already have scripting.
 Providing more hooks for js to use is nice, but it's not CSS“.
 That’s true; any kind of polyfill/ prollyfill uses script to simulate a native implementation.

 The difference with Houdini is that you don’t have to emulate *everything*.
-You can get the information you need about boxes, heights, widths etc direct from the CSS Engine, via Houdini APIs, rather than have to jump through horrible hacky hoops inn JS.
-Ian Kilpatrick mentioned a previous version of GDocs in which a font was copied to an off-screen iframe and then measured with JS; in the future™, that information will be available with the Houdini APIs.
+You can get the information you need about boxes, heights, widths etc direct from the CSS Engine, via Houdini APIs, rather than have to jump through horrible hacky hoops with JavaScript.
+Ian Kilpatrick mentioned a previous version of Google Docs in which a font was copied to an off-screen iframe and then measured with JS; in the future™, that information will be available with the Houdini APIs.

-Ian explained (after the meeting): “the iframe in GDocs is subtle.
+Ian explained (after the meeting): “the iframe in Google Docs is subtle.
 It's not just specific to Docs.
-The iframe is used to limit the amount of layout work that is needed to query the elements width/height.
+The iframe is used to limit the amount of layout work that is needed to query the element’s width/height.
 Docs & others who perform layout use this “trick” to contain the amount of layout work, (as the browser only has to layout a small iframe, rather than a large page).
 They can't use a trick like FastDom as these layouts are usually iterative.
 So to do the custom layout, they layout thrash, but only on a small DOM.
 Custom layout you are performing this layout as part of the layout pass so, querying a childs width/height is contained to just that subtree. (and hence fast)”

 Then you plug in whatever custom things that CSS doesn’t currently support, and the browser’s CSS parser continues doing its job, but with knowledge of what you’ve done.
 Instead of doing all the work yourself, you’re just plugging the hole rather than replicating the entire CSS in JavaScript.